plotfi/mulang/README.md

 The grammar was orignally taken from a C grammer at https://www.lysator.liu.se/c but has since been heavily modified.
 The only C parts left are mostly from the lexer and from the binary expression parsing.

+Mulang depends on LLVM and MLIR as well as Flex and Bison.

 The Mu (muc) compiler uses [MLIR](https://mlir.llvm.org).

 ## Syntax